connie-chin/rc0124-code-solutions/react-lists/react-lists-quiz-notes.md

 - When would we want to dynamically create a list of React components? when you have a list of content that differ in data
-- Why is it important for React components to be data-driven?
+- Why is it important for React components to be data-driven? if components are data driven, easy to maintain when data is changed/modified. component sits there and waits for data that we pass it, when data changes it updates the output

-- Where in the component code would a list of React components typically be built? where you return in JSX
+- Where in the component code would a list of React components typically be built? where you return in JSX. in curly braces and as the product of a map array
-- What `Array` method is commonly used to create a list of React components? maps and filter
+- What `Array` method is commonly used to create a list of React components? maps
 - Why do components in a list need to have unique keys? because keys tell React which array item each component corresponds to, so that it can match it up later. important for when you move , insert, or delete array items
-- What is the best value to use as a "key" prop when rendering lists? database Keys/IDs, or locally generated data- use a counter ( crypto.randomUUID() or a package like uuid when creating items.)
+- What is the best value to use as a "key" prop when rendering lists? database Keys/IDs, or locally generated data- use a counter ( crypto.randomUUID() or a package like uuid when creating items.)// unique identifier associated with the data, dont use indexes of array that data r inside of bc as array changes, they are no longer matching

 ## Notes